epfl-ada/ada-2022-project-adaconda/README.md

 - Additional questions :
     - Is there a fan base in each NBA Team ?
     - Is the popularity of a player more related to his level or to the popularity of his team ?
-    - Are offensive teams, teams that score many points during their matches, more popular than defensive teams ? (i.e. Bascketball teams can play with         different tactics and thus score more or less points during a certain match, independently of the final result of the match)
+    - Are offensive teams, that score many points during their matches, more popular than defensive teams ? (i.e. Bascketball teams can play with         different tactics and thus score more or less points during a certain match, independently of the final result of the match)
-    - Can we predict the player’s transfers based on their popularity ?
+    - Can we predict the players’ transfers based on their popularity ?

 ## Additional datasets